The official blog of the Lung Institute.

 Bronchodilators help open the airways and relax the muscles around the airways.
 Corticosteroids help reduce inflammation.
 Combination inhalers typically combine a bronchodilator and an inhaled corticosteroid into the same inhaler.

 For an infection, antibiotics may be prescribed.
 Often, people with emphysema have trouble getting enough oxygen and experience low blood oxygen levels.
 Sometimes, oxygen therapy is used to help people maintain a better blood oxygen level.

 Emphysema causes many people to feel short of breath, especially during activity.
 It’s normal to avoid doing activities that make you feel breathless.
 However, it’s been shown that even gentle exercises like walking strengthen muscles and improve stamina.
 Ask your doctor about what amount and type of exercise is best for you.

 Diet can affect emphysema as well.
 Avoid foods that cause excess gas and bloating, such as fried foods, broccoli, cabbage and carbonated beverages.
 Try baked foods, steamed vegetables, fruit smoothies and water instead.
 Check out these COPD-friendly foods for more ideas, and remember to talk with your doctor before changing your diet.

-For some people, trying an alternative treatment, such as stem cell therapy, has helped them return to their favorite activities.
-Stem cell therapy works to promote healing from within the lungs and may improve quality of life.
+For some people, trying an alternative treatment, such as cellular therapy, has helped them return to their favorite activities.
+Cellular therapy works to promote healing from within the lungs and may improve quality of life.
 In fact, many of our patients have reported feeling better and breathing with more ease after treatment.
 Under the supervision of their doctor, some patients have reduced or come off of their oxygen therapy.
-If you or a loved one has emphysema, COPD, chronic bronchitis or another chronic lung disease and would like to learn more about stem cell treatment options, contact us at (800) 729-3065.
+If you or a loved one has emphysema, COPD, chronic bronchitis or another chronic lung disease and would like to learn more about cellular therapy options, contact us at (800) 729-3065.